isomerpages/moe-beaconpri/_school-information/School Rules and Practices.md

 * Please take note that photographs or video images of students or their legal guardians may be taken during school activities and events.
 The school may use and publish such photographs or video recordings in official channels e.g. school publications and the school website.
 We would advise parents not to upload photos or videos taken of school or students on other social media platforms.

 3. **Birthday Gifts in school**
-* The school strongly discourages celebration of students' birthday in school by providing food and gifts for the classmates due to food allergies/ restrictions and unhealthy comparison among children, especially when their birthday gifts to their friends are not reciprocated.
+* The school strongly discourages celebration of students' birthday in school by providing food and gifts for the classmates.
+We are concerned about food allergies/ restrictions and unhealthy comparison among children, especially when their birthday gifts to their friends are not reciprocated.
 The school encourages birthday celebrations at home with loved ones and friends.

 4. **Oral Digital Thermometers (ODTs)**
 * Students are required to bring their ODTs to school daily and ensure that their ODTs are in good working condition at all times.
 Students will need to purchase new ODTs if theirs are lost or spoilt.
 They are to replace the batteries of the ODTs when necessary.
 ODTs are available from the school bookshop.